Ser o no ser: Production

 Created and written by Coral Cruz, the series was produced by RTVE in collaboration with Big Bang Media (The Mediapro Studio).
 Directed by Marta Pahissa, it consists of 6 episodes featuring a running time of around 25 minutes.
 The series began filming in Barcelona by October 2021.

 Release

 RTVE Play released the series on 30 March 2022.
+The series was renewed for a second season, which premiered on 11 October 2023.